-Later this year, I?m going to ride my bike 70 miles in celebration of 70 years for the express purpose of raising $70,000 for the Salvation Army?s San Bernardino Corps.
-It?s an honor to help them provide hope to the hopeless and transform the beleaguered community one person and one house at a time.
+Later this year, I'm going to ride my bike 70 kilometers in celebration of 70 years for the express purpose of raising $70,000 for the Salvation Army's San Bernardino Corps.
+It's an honor to help them provide hope to the hopeless and transform the beleaguered community one person and one house at a time.

 - Ray Anderson

 I want to make The Salvation Army and the people we serve self-sustaining.
 To accomplish that we need healthy, stabilized trained men who can help rebuild homes that will provide a "path to prosperity" - Ray Anderson